 As a young girl from Detroit, design has always been a passion of Lisa Freede.
 Lisa's mother was a known professional make-up artist, and her father was a contemporary builder and architect, so for Lisa design became second nature.

-While growing up in Detroit, Lisa worked for a popular clothing store dressing some of Motown’s most well-known artists.
-From there, Lisa re-located to Los Angeles and began working in the wholesale market for Faded Glory, Yves Saint Laurent, and Calvin Klein.
-Lisa also taught Fashion Design and Merchandising at the acclaimed Brooks College in Southern California to share her passion and industry experience.
+While growing up in Detroit, Lisa worked for a popular men’s clothing store dressing some of Motown’s most well-known artists.
+From there Lisa re-located to Los Angeles and began working in the wholesale market for Faded Glory, Yves Saint Laurent, then Calvin Klein.
+Lisa also taught Fashion Design and Fashion Merchandising at the acclaimed Brooks College in Southern California to share her passion and industry experience.

 Lisa went on to become a celebrity stylist.
-During this time, she would often design her own jewelry pieces to style her celebrity clientele.
+During this time, she would design jewelry pieces to style her celebrity clientele.
 Her designs caught the eye of Cher’s personal stylist, which opened doors for her to style and design for major films, TV, and music videos.
 To date Lisa works and maintains long term relationships designing jewelry for film, music videos, personal appearances, and TV.
 The brand is a big celebrity favorite and has been seen on Cher, Rihanna, Jessica Alba, Katy Perry, Julie Roberts, Charlize Theron, Mariah Carey, to name a few.

 The text of this page is available for modification and reuse under the terms of the Creative Commons Attribution-Sharealike 3.0 Unported License and the GNU Free Documentation License (unversioned, with no invariant sections, front-cover texts, or back-cover texts).